Phyllis J. Heffner, MD, FAPA, IFMCP

 Holistic Child, Adolescent and Adult Psychiatrist

 I am a Maryland based Psychiatrist who specializes in holistic and integrative strategies to treat both mental and physical health conditions, I am double Board Certified in General Psychiatry and Child and Adolescent Psychiatry.
 I graduated from Franklin and Marshall College in Lancaster, PA in 1982, and Penn State/Hershey College of Medicine in 1986.
 My General Psychiatry Residency was at UNC-Chapel Hill.
 I continued my training with a Child and Adolescent Psychiatry Fellowship at the University of Maryland/Sheppard Pratt Hospital Joint Training Program.
-I am currently in the process of taking required courses for Certification in Functional Medicine, Integrative Pediatrics, and MAPS (Medical Academy for Pediatric Special Needs).
+I am Certified in Functional Medicine through the Institute For Functional Medicine and also Certified in INtegrative Pediatrics.
+I have completed all of the required courses for MAPS (Medical Academy for Pediatric Special Needs).
 I have over 24 years of experience in conventional psychiatry.
 I transitioned to integrative, functional medicine after developing a chronic autoimmune disease, and later Chronic Inflammatory Response Syndrome from mold exposure, that were not able to be adequately diagnosed or treated by conventional medicine.
 My goal is to pass on the knowledge I gained in helping to heal myself to my patients by applying integrative, holistic methods to Mental Health conditions.

 As a Psychiatrist, I am trained and understand that Mental Health Challenges are related to Physical, Psychological and Social Factors.
 This fact is acknowledged in conventional as well as integrative Psychiatry, but often the conventional Psychiatrist focuses on the symptoms alone without searching for the underlying factors that have caused the symptom to occur.
 Subsequently, the conventional Psychiatrist’ initial Psychiatric Evaluation mainly stresses the current psychiatric symptoms and their development, along with a more superficial exploration of the person’s medical and social history.
 The major cause of mental illness is considered to be due to an imbalance in the neurotransmitters in the brain; as a result, the main treatment the Psychiatrist offers is psychiatric medication management.
 These medications can be helpful for some conditions, but often result in significant side effects or negative interactions with other medications or supplements.
 In addition, long term use of these medication have neither been studied to determine their safety or benefits.
 Unfortunately, it is all too common for a person to be started on medication and kept on it for months to years to the rest of their life, and if the initial medication is not helpful either another medication is added to or replaces the first one.
 When another form of talk or behavioral therapy is indicated, the person is usually referred to another therapist.